-A sweet full-bodied coffee with peach and maple syrup flavours, and lots of chocolate in the finish.
-Perfect for pour-over and Chemex.
+Now we have our bestseller in espresso variation.
+A sweet, full-bodied coffee with peach and maple syrup flavours and lots of chocolate in the finish.
 The main feature of this coffee: is a clean, velvet body with a long aftertaste.

 1600 - 1750 m